Know Your Lactose Limit

 With lactose intolerance, you can still eat cheese, but choose carefully.
 Hard, aged cheeses like Swiss, parmesan, and cheddars are lower in lactose.
-Other low-lactose cheese options include cottage cheese or Feta cheese made from goat or sheep's milk.
+Other low-lactose cheese options include cottage cheese or feta cheese made from goat or sheep's milk.
 Certain types of cheeses -- especially soft or creamy ones like Brie -- are higher in lactose.
 If you want to avoid dairy completely, try lactose-free and dairy-free cheeses.

 Learn to Love Yogurt

 Look for yogurt with live and active bacterial cultures.
 When you eat this type of yogurt, the bacterial cultures can help break down the lactose.
-Plus just one cup of plain, low-fat yogurt provides 415 mg of calcium.
+Plus just 1 cup of plain, low-fat yogurt provides 415 mg of calcium.
 But forget frozen yogurt.
 It doesn't contain enough live cultures, which means it may cause problems for people who are lactose intolerant.
 To be safe, you can always choose lactose-free yogurt.

 Probiotics for Lactose Intolerance